 - (1) Alarm system - (A) The visual indication is not to be extinguished by the operator. - (B) It is to be set at a level that alerts operators and tested, but does not interfere with the safe operation of the ship. - (C) That they are distinguishable from other alarms. - (2) Water level detectors - (A) After installation on board, a functionality test for detectors is to be carried out.
-The test is to be represented the presence of water at the detectors for every level monitored, but simulation methods may be used where the direct use of eater is impracticable.

-- (B) Each detector alarm should be tested to verify that the pre-alarm(0.5 m, single hold cargo ships : not less than 0.3 m) and main alarm levels[0.15 D (max.
+The test is to be represented the presence of water at the detectors for every level monitored, but simulation methods may be used where the direct use of eater is impracticable. - (B) Each detector alarm should be tested to verify that the pre-alarm(0.5 m, single hold cargo ships : not less than 0.3 m) and main alarm levels[0.15 D (max.
 2 m), single hold cargo ships : not more than 0.15 D] operate for every space where they are installed and indicate correctly.
-Also, the fault monitoring arrangements should be tested as far as practicable.
-(C) Becards of testing of alarm systems should be retained on board. - (C) Records of testing of alarm systems should be retained on board.
+Also, the fault monitoring arrangements should be tested as far as practicable. - (C) Records of testing of alarm systems should be retained on board.